Why Did I Get Married?

 Why Did I Get Married? is a 2007 American comedy-drama film adaptation written, produced, directed, and starring Tyler Perry.
-It was inspired by Perry's play of the same name.
 The film also stars Janet Jackson, Jill Scott, Malik Yoba, Sharon Leal, Tasha Smith, Michael Jai White, Richard T. Jones, Denise Boutte, and Keesha Sharp.
 The film was released in the United States by Lionsgate on October 12, 2007.
+Inspired by Perry's play of the same name, the film explores the difficulties of maintaining a solid relationship in the modern times through the lives of four married couples and college friends that experience upheaval on a week-long retreat.

-The film is about the difficulty of maintaining a solid relationship in modern times.
+The film received mixed reviews and was moderately successful with audiences.
+The success of the film launched a franchise, including a sequel, Why Did I Get Married Too? in 2010, and a television spinoff which premiered in 2011.

 Plot

 Four couples, who are also best friends since college, converge in a house in the mountains for a week-long retreat.